Reading Explorer 2Unit 1AB1-B2Sugar / diet / health

 Write a paragraph (80-100 words) answering this question:

 "What is one food or drink that you know is unhealthy but you cannot stop having?
-Why do you think it is so hard to give up?"
+Why do you think it is

 Use at least THREE of these language items from today's lesson: